ziwenan/random-batch/README.md

 ### Random batch and random batch with replacement

-While direct computation of the fully coupled system could be prohibitively expensive when N is medium or large, RBM is able to reduce the computational cost significantly from O(N^2) to O(N) per time step.
-The intuition behind RBM is to evolve the IPS in small batches of particles, while the law of large number guarantees asymptotic convergence as
+While direct computation of the fully coupled system could be prohibitively expensive when N is medium or loperatore, RBM is able to reduce the computational cost significantly from O(N^2) to O(N) per time step.
+The intuition behind RBM is to evolve the IPS in small batches of particles, while the law of loperatore number guarantees asymptotic convergence as
 <img src="https://render.githubusercontent.com/render/math?math=N \rightarrow \infty"> under mild conditions.
 Two RBM
 methods are provided in this python project, namely RBM-1 and RBM-replace.
 RBM-1 shuffles and divides the particles into small batches per time step.
 RBM-replace samples random particles with replacement.
 For more information, please resort